 These tokens are unblinded and stored by the extension for future use.
 When the user visits a site using hCaptcha and needs to pass the challenge (whether invisible or via the "I am human" button) they are redeemed automatically.
 The blinding procedure means that signed and redeemed tokens are cryptographically unlinkable from hCaptcha's perspective, and thus user privacy is preserved.

 Please note: this feature is currently in beta, and may not work for all websites and users all of the time.
 In the event that it is not enabled or does not work for a particular user, the behavior will simply fall back to the standard hCaptcha experience with no loss of functionality.
-We expect to take it out of beta during November 2019.

 A new icon will appear next to your URL bar.
 Now visit a website using hCaptcha.
 It will look like this: